 Quality of Instruction.
 CHEM 212/213 are sophomore courses at the transfer institutions.
 When our students transfer, and most of them do, they are expected to have acquired a certain standard of laboratory skills.
 In this particular year-long sequence, it is absolutely necessary that students work independently and this can only be accomplished if they have their own set of glassware in their own lab drawer.
+CHEM 150/151 are freshman courses at the transfer institutions and the skills the students learn transfer to organic chemistry and beyond.

 Enrollment Trends.
 When this building was designed, the typical offering of Organic Chemistry was on-sequence; in other words, CHEM 212 in the Fall and CHEM 213 in the Spring, for a total of 2 sections per year.
 In Fall 2011, we had 3 sections in the Fall and 2 sections in the Spring, for a total of 5 for the year.
 This already represented a 150% increase in Organic lab sections, compared to what had been offered for many years.
-If we further compare 2011-2012 (5 sections) to 2016-2017 (11 sections), we have doubled the number of sections offered, or have experienced another 100% increase in 5 academic years.
+If we further compare 2011-2012 (5 sections) to 2018-2019 (11 sections), we have doubled the number of sections offered, or have experienced another 100% increase in the past several years.

 Current Lab Drawers.
 We have 76 lab existing drawers that are used for CHEM 212/213.
 Given that we currently offer 5 sections of CHEM 212/213 this semester, with a cap of 20 students, this amounts to 100 lab drawers needed.
 We are already short by about one section, to allow each CHEM 212 and CHEM 213 student to perform their lab work independently.

 Proposed Expansion.
 There are three areas in PS 310/311 proposed for this project: 1) There is space in PS 310 that is currently used to hold backpacks, etc., which students rarely use; 2) There are a few large cabinets, which are also rarely used; and 3) There are large cabinets in PS 311 that are sometimes used.
 A preliminary estimate reveals that converting these spaces would provide an additional 64 lab drawers, which when combined with the existing 76 will give a total of 140 drawers.
 This number of drawers could house 7 complete sections of CHEM 212/213, would allow our current students to work independently, and would accommodate additional growth over the next several years.
 The other part of this request is simply to have locks installed on the bank of drawers currently used for CHEM 205.
-Given the rigorous nature of the expected lab results, it is critical that the students can lock up their glassware, in order to prevent students in other classes from "borrowing" it.
+Given the rigorous nature of the expected lab results, it is critical that the students can lock up their glassware.